keramiozsoy/blog/todo/README.md

- - # TODO
+ # TODO

 Linux

- - What is apparmor
+ - what is apparmor
  - how to install and use openvpn
  - how to intall ssh between machines
+ - how to install destkop environment
+ - what does it mean color of files in linux

 Distributed Design Design Key Concept